 Action Full Movie Leaked Online To Download By Tamilrockers!

-An action feast was expected from Vishal and Sunder C's recently flick named as 'Action' and now, the movie has come to theatres, unwrapping the surprises that it has on the store.
-It turned out to be the big release of Friday with Sangatamizhan facing some tussles in its release.
+An action feast was expected from Vishal and Sunder C's recently flick named as 'Action' and now, the movie has come to theatres, unwrapping the surprises that it holds.
+It turned out to be the only big release of Friday (November 15, 2019) with Sangatamizhan facing some tussles.
 While Action has opened in theatres across Tamil Nadu and other regions, a piece of news has broken out, which is not at all a pleasing one for the film industry, Action's makers and every genuine movie buff.
 Read to know further details regarding this.

 Action Hit By Piracy

-Piracy continues to pose a major threat for the Tamil film industry as most of the new flicks are getting hit by the same.
-Movies like Bigil and Kaithi were also affected.
+Piracy continues to pose a major threat for the Tamil film industry as most of the new flicks are getting affected.
+Movies like Bigil and Kaithi were also hit by piracy.
 Action, the Vishal movie is no different, as it has also fallen prey to piracy.

 Full Movie Leaked Online By Tamilrockers

-According to reports, Action full movie has been leaked online for free download by the website Tamil rockers.
+According to reports, Action full movie has been leaked online for free download by the website Tamilrockers.
 What is even more shocking is that this has happened on the very first day of the film's release in theatres.

 First Day Reports For Action